wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### Overview

 There are a few great C# .Net based RPC wrappers for the Bitcoin daemon (bitcoind) available.
-As far as I have found they are all strongly typed/are .NET as opposed to .NET Core based.
+As far as I have found they are all strongly typed/are .NET based.

 .NET Core is a free and open source application framework that runs on Linux, Windows and Mac OS.
 When combined with the free and open source Visual Studio Code IDE it is a very developer-friendly solution to multi-platform app development.